What Are The Common Causes of Data Security Breaches & How To Avoid Them?

 - Employees: Trade secrets are leaked by a disgruntled former employee, or by someone who took a job at your company specifically to steal trade secrets (corporate espionage).

 There’s no feeling worse than the one you get in the pit of your stomach after a data breach.
 Your private business and personal information is suddenly out there in the world and you have no way of knowing where it’s going, where it’s gone, or who it’s in the hands of.
 In an effort to lessen the damage of a data breach and start to rectify the situation, here’s what you can do to improve your data security:

 - Contact your insurance company.
 We highly recommend that all businesses have an insurance policy that specifically covers data breaches (sometimes called cyber-insurance).
-In addition, after an attack, if you fail to immediately notify your insurance company they may not honor your claim.
+In addition, after a cyber attack, if you fail to immediately notify your insurance company they may not honor your claim.

 - Contact law enforcement.
 Notifying the police department can help limit the damage a data breach can cause.
 Additionally, this step reassures your customers that you’re doing everything you can to rectify the situation.

 - Notify other area businesses.
 Sometimes a data breach of your information can affect the banks and business partners that you work with.
 When you get wind of a breach, let these external parties know so that they should be on the lookout for fraudulent activity.